DeisData/deisdata.github.io/python/python-fundamentals/index.md

 </details>

 **What's in a name?** _Variable name conventions_
-- Use only letters, digits, and underscores _
+- Use only letters, digits, and underscores (_)
+- can use camelcase (capitalizeEveryWord)
 - Start with a letter (typically lower case)
 - Variable names are case sensitive
 - Use meaningful names!